<< Back to MOTIFvations Blog Home Page

 In eukaryotic chromatin, nuclear DNA is packaged in nucleosomes, each containing 147 bp of DNA coiled around a histone octamer core, with short 20-90 bp DNA linkers separating each nucleosome.
 Tight or loose packaging of genes within this chromatin can control whether they are expressed.
 In regions of chromatin where DNA interacts loosely with histones, or open chromatin, transcription promoters and enhancers can gain accessibility to DNA so that transcription can occur.
 In regions of chromatin where DNA is tightly bound to histones, or closed chromatin, promoter and enhancer regions are hidden from transcription factors and unable to activate transcription.

 Due to variability in sample type, number of cells, and sample handling, the size and shape of library traces can vary quite a lot.
 It depends on the cell type, their health, the number of cells, and ratio of transposomes to DNA.
 The number of nucleosome peaks can vary and depends on how frequently Tn5 is able to cut the DNA.
-We have not found much correlation between number or size of peaks and good sequencing data.
-Sometimes peaks are obvious while other times they appear smeared over the range of fragments making the DNA library look more like a ski slope.
-What is most important is to see a good spread of fragments over the range between 200-1000 bp, with the majority under 600 bp.
-See Figure 1 below.
+We have found little correlation between the number or the size of peaks and high quality sequencing data.

 ATAC-seq library